Dysautonomia Foundation was founded by parents of children with FD, shortly after the disorder was first identified in the United States.

 Dr. Horacio Kaufmann, a Professor of Neurology, joined the Center’s team as head of the new Dysautonomia Research Laboratory.

-An endowed professorship was established in the NU School of Medicine’s Department of Neurology and named in honor of Dr. Felicia B. Axelrod.
+An endowed professorship was established in the NYU School of Medicine’s Department of Neurology and named in honor of Dr. Felicia B. Axelrod.

 Scientists discovered the FD gene mutation IKBKAP within Chromosome 9Q, ushering in a new era of population screening and prenatal diagnosis.